LeadDreamer/firebase-wrapper/FirebaseFirestoreWrapper/README.md

 ## FirebaseFirestoreWrapper

-A set of helper-wrapper functions around firebase firestore, storage and auth.
+A set of helper-BACKER functions around firebase firestore, storage and auth.
 Intent is to treat Firestore as a hierarchical record-oriented database; originally conceived to port from one database to another.